Evangelista Torricelli: Torricelli's work in mathematics

 Torricelli is also famous for the discovery of the Torricelli's trumpet (also - perhaps more often - known as Gabriel's Horn) whose surface area is infinite, but whose volume is finite.
 This was seen as an "incredible" paradox by many at the time, including Torricelli himself, and prompted a fierce controversy about the nature of infinity, also involving the philosopher Hobbes.
-It is supposed by some to have led to the idea of a "completed infinity".
-Torricelli tried several alternative proofs, attempting to prove that its surface area was also finite - all of which failed.

 Torricelli was also a pioneer in the area of infinite series.
 In his De dimensione parabolae of 1644, Torricelli considered a decreasing sequence of positive terms $a_0, a_1, a_2, \ldots$ and showed the corresponding telescoping series $(a_0-a_1) + (a_1-a_2) + \cdots$ necessarily converges to $a_0-L$, where L is the limit of the sequence, and in this way gives a proof of the formula for the sum of a geometric series.

 Torricelli developed further the method of indivisibles of Cavalieri.
 Many 17th century mathematicians learned of the method through Torricelli whose writing was more accessible than Cavalieri's.